fgsantana/peoplem-api/README.md

 # peoplem-api
 ## An API to People Management
 ### This API REST has endpoints to Create, Remove, Update and Delete.
 It manipulates data in the H2 Database(in-memory database).
-The entities are Person and Phone).
+The entities are Person and Phone.

 #
 - Java 11